jstetich/Analysis_Biomonitoring/Graphics/Imperviousness-Boxplot.md

 water quality based on comments of the algae community.

-In this Notebook, we focus on generating a plot that emphasizes the connection between water quality and landuse.
+In this Notebook, we focus on generating a plot that emphasizes the connection between water quality and land use.

 Our principal data is a letter grade (‘A’, ‘B’, ‘C’, ‘NA’) assigned to each site based on biomonitoring data.
 Our data on imperviousness is